- Editorial Team

 - Protect the reputation of our journals and published work by publishing content of the highest quality and relevance in a timely and responsible manner.

 - Provide detailed information concerning both our understanding of publication ethics and our implementation of the same.
-Emphasise a desire for prevention, not eventual detection, of ethical misconduct.
+Emphasize a desire for prevention, not eventual detection, of ethical misconduct.

 - Adhere to COPE’s core practice and keep our editorial boards, publishing staff and society partners up-to-date with their guidelines and policies, adapting our own where appropriate.